Northwestern Oklahoma State University: Academics

 Northwestern offers Bachelor of Arts degrees and Bachelor of Science degrees in more than 40 areas of study.
-The university’s academic programs are set up in two schools—the School of Arts and Sciences and the School of Professional Studies.
+The university's academic programs are set up in two schools—the School of Arts and Sciences and the School of Professional Studies.

 Athletics

 The Northwestern Oklahoma State (NWOSU) athletic teams are called the Rangers.
-The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Great American Conference (GAC) since the 2012–13 academic year.
-The Rangers previously competed in the Sooner Athletic Conference of the National Association of Intercollegiate Athletics (NAIA) from 2001–02 to 2011–12; in the Red River Athletic Conference (RRAC) from 1998–99 to 2000–01; as an NAIA Independent during the 1997–98 school year; in the Oklahoma Intercollegiate Conference (OIC) from 1974–75 to 1996–97.
+The university is a member of the Division II ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the Great American Conference (GAC) since the 2012–13 academic year as a provisional member (achieving D-II full member status in 2015–16).
+The Rangers previously competed in the Sooner Athletic Conference of the National Association of Intercollegiate Athletics (NAIA) from 2001–02 to 2011–12; in the Red River Athletic Conference (RRAC) from 1998–99 to 2000–01; as an NAIA Independent during the 1997–98 school year; and in the Oklahoma Intercollegiate Conference (OIC) from 1974–75 to 1996–97.

-NWOSU competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cheerleading, cross country, football, golf and rodeo; while women's sports include basketball, cheerleading, cross country, golf, rodeo, soccer, softball and volleyball.
+NWOSU competes in 16 intercollegiate varsity teams: Men's sports include baseball, basketball, cheerleading, cross country, football, golf and rodeo; while women's sports include basketball, cheerleading, cross country, golf, rodeo, soccer, softball and volleyball.

 Move to NCAA Division II

 On May 11, 2011, Northwestern Oklahoma State announced that they had accepted an invitation to the Great American Conference for all sports in the 2012–13 academic year and would begin their transition from the NAIA to NCAA Division II.
 On July 12, 2011, Northwestern Oklahoma State University was denied admittance into the NCAA Division II Membership Process for the 2011–12 cycle; the school was accepted one year later.

 Schools must complete a membership process, spanning 3 years, before gaining active status and becoming eligible for championship competition.
-On July 17, 2015 the NCAA announced that effective September 1, 2015, the school had become active Division II members.
+On July 17, 2015, the NCAA announced that effective September 1, 2015, the school had become active Division II members.